 Phase 4: Restore High Speed, Power, Proprioception and Agility

-Most cases of posterior ankle impingement occur during high-speed activities, which place enormous forces on your ankle and adjacent structures.
-Balance and proprioception (the sense of the relative position of neighbouring parts of the body) are required to ensure a full recovery and also to prevent re-injury.
+Most posterior ankle impingement cases occur during high-speed activities, which place enormous forces on your ankle and adjacent structures.
+Balance and proprioception (the sense of the relative position of neighbouring parts of the body) are required to ensure a full recovery and prevent re-injury.

 Phase 5: Return to Normal Daily Function and Sport